DataBassGit/AgentForge/docs/Guides/InstallationGuide.md

    ```

 4. **Done**:
-   Your project folder should have a new '.agentforge' folder with all relevant yaml files as shown below:
+   Your project folder should have a new '.agentforge' folder with subfolders containing yaml files as shown below:

    ```
    my_project_root/